 Mathematicians say he’s right.
 That’s still not stopping them from building a cottage industry by teaching bracket-fillers how to make the impossible seem possible — or a little less improbable.

 Around a half-dozen college professors are offering special classes to teach people the ins and outs of the numbers that will, inevitably, work against them.
 And there’s one website — takebuffettsbillion.com — that says it will send a unique, statistician-crunched bracket to anyone who signs up, with the promise that all those in on the gig will split the money if one of those brackets is the winner.
-(As of Monday, about 9,000 people had signed up.)
+(As of Monday evening, more than 9,600 people had signed up.)

 Most Read Stories

-“I’d love to demystify all this,” said DePaul math professor Jeff Bergen, whose expertise has been in demand this month.
-“The math involved is quite simple and can be done in a high school class.
+“I’d love to demystify all this,” said DePaul University math professor Jeff Bergen, whose expertise has been in demand this month.
+“The math involved is quite simple and can be done in a high-school class.
 What blows people away is the magnitude of the numbers.
 You look at the number ‘9 quintillion’ and it’s hard to wrap your head around it.”

 There are a few more than 9.2 quintillion combinations for a 64-team bracket.
 A quintillion is 1 million times 1 trillion — a 1 with 18 zeros behind it.
 If every possibility were filled out on its own sheet of paper, the weight of the paper would be 184 trillion tons — more than 500 million times the weight of the Empire State Building.